 The school has more than 400 student clubs and organizations, and many students are active in Greek life on 9ampus.
 All freshmen are guaranteed on-campus housing but are not required to live on campus.

 UCSD includes six undergraduate colleges and six graduate and professional schools.
 Its School of Medicine and Jacobs School of Engineering are highly ranked.
 UCSD is designated as a university with very high research activity by the Carnegie Foundation for the Advancement of Teaching.

 An annual event unique to UCSD is the Sun God Festival, which began in 1983, featuring daylong concerts by popular musicians, carnival activities, vendors, and student booths.

 UCSD is also known for its International House, wherein approximately 260 students from more than 30 countries live and learn together as a community.

 Notable UCSD alumni include Guy Tribble and Bill Atkinson, who created the first Apple Macintosh computer, and Mike Judge, a writer/director/producer who created the film Office Space and the TV series King of the Hill.

 University of California–San Diego offers a number of student services including no remedial tutoring, women’s center, placement service, day care, health service, and health insurance.
 University of California–San Diego also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access.

-Stay at The Shoal La Jolla Beach hotel in La Jolla next when you visit The University of California–San Diego.
+Stay at The Shoal La Jolla Beach Hotel next when you visit The University of California–San Diego.